 Table of Contents

-SPOILER ALERT: Want to get a great Shofar, but don’t have the time to go through all the different Shofar types?
+SPOILER ALERT: Want to get a great Shofar horn, but don’t have the time to go through the different types of Shofars?

 Good news: Rosh Hashanah came early this year!

-I put the best Shofars of each type in this table – so you won’t have to go down the Jewish trumpet rabbit hole.
+I put the best Shofars of each type in this table – so you won’t tumble down the Jewish trumpet rabbit hole.

 You’re welcome 🙂